-Future active travel projects will need to respond to planning and policy frameworks at a local, regional and national level.
+Future Active Travel projects will need to respond to planning and policy frameworks at a local, regional and national level.

-New developments will continue to include active travel routes, improved green spaces, secure cycle parking and Mobility Management Plans supporting the full range of transport choices.
+New developments will continue to include Active Travel routes, improved green spaces, secure cycle parking and Mobility Management Plans, in line with latest design guidance and advice.
 Joined up Health and Education policies can influence journey choice, for example by prescribing walking and cycling in patient care plans or embedding Safe Routes to School designs in all new school build projects.
-Operational strategies such as highway maintenance, car parking, and town centre access will be aligned to support active travel.
+Operational strategies such as highway maintenance, car parking, and town centre access will be aligned to support Active Travel.
 The Active Travel Strategy will be included in the Fingal County Development Plan 2023-2029.
 Active Travel considerations will continue to be a requirement of future planning permissions - new developments shall give appropriate space for walking and cycling, and provide connectivity and permeability to adjoining neighbourhoods.
-We will review all relevant Council policies to ensure they support active travel including (but not limited to) land use and transport, cycle parking standards, Safe Routes to Schools, interchange with Public Transport and our own operational procedures.

-The following projects all have a part to play in promoting active travel:
+We will review all relevant Council policies to ensure they support Active Travel including (but not limited to) land use and transport, cycle parking standards, Safe Routes to Schools, interchange with Public Transport and our own operational procedures.
+The following projects all have a part to play in promoting Active Travel:

-- electric vehicles

 - car share schemes

 - car park management and charges

 - treatment of on-street parking

 - last mile, low emission deliveries

 - marketing and information

 - segmented cycle promotion such as Gear up for Cycle Training and Cycling Without Age